novacode-nl/odoo-formio/formio_mail/README.md

 The extension tries to access the partner.email field.
 If the partner has a valid mail address the plugin will send the form after submission, to specified partner's.
+Also partner's language will be selected in template context.

 ## Using Fixed Addresses